Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

+\begin{theorem} Let $\eps: \N \to [0,1]$ be a negligible function.
+If $\DistUhlmann_{1 - 2\sqrt{\eps}}$ can be solved in polynomial time with inverse polynomial error, then the $\eps$-Decodable Channel Problem is solvable with inverse polynomial error.
+Conversely, if the $O(\sqrt{\eps})$-Decodable Channel Problem is solvable in polynomial time with inverse polynomial error then $\DistUhlmann_{1 - \eps}$ can be solved in polynomial time with inverse polynomial error. \end{theorem}

 \begin{proof} \textbf{Upper bound.} We start by proving the the ``only if'' direction (if $\DistUhlmann_{1 - \eps}$ is easy, then the Decodable Channel Problem is easy).
-Let $\eps(n)$ be a negligible function and let $q(n)$ be a polynomial.
-We present an algorithm $D$ that solves the $\eps$-Decodable Channel Problem with error $O(1/q(n))$, and is efficient under the assumption about $\DistUhlmann$.
+We present an algorithm $D$ that solves the $\eps$-Decodable Channel Problem, and is efficient under the assumption about $\DistUhlmann$.

-Let $x=(1^m,1^r,C)$ be an instance of the $\eps$-Decodable Channel Problem be such that $C$ is a quantum circuit computing an $\eps$-decodable channel mapping $n$ qubits (which we label as register $\reg{A}$) to $r$ qubits (which we label as register $\reg{B}$).
+Let $x=(1^m,1^n,C)$ be an instance of the $\eps$-Decodable Channel Problem be such that $C$ is a quantum circuit computing an $\eps$-decodable channel mapping $m$ qubits (which we label as register $\reg{A}$) to $n$ qubits (which we label as register $\reg{B}$).
 Let $V$ denote the unitary purification of $C$ (see \Cref{def:unitary-purification}) of $C$, which we view also as a Stinespring dilation of $C$ that maps register $\reg{A}$ to registers $\reg{BC}$.
 Let $\reg{A}', \reg{R}'$ denote registers isomorphic to $\reg{A}, \reg{R}$, respectively.
 Consider the pure states $\ket{E}_{\reg{RBCA}'\reg{R}'}$ and $\ket{F}_{\reg{RA}'\reg{BCR}'}$ defined in the proof of \Cref{prop:decodable-conditions} with respect to the dilation $V$.
 Note that these states can be computed by circuits $E,F$ with size $\poly(|C|)$.
 By padding we can assume without loss of generality that $E,F$ act on $2k$ qubits where $k \geq |x|$.